siyeenove/M1R0000/README.md

-# SIYEENOVE mArm - Micro:bit Robotic Arm Kit
+# SIYEENOVE mArm - micro:bit Robotic Arm Kit

-An educational robotic arm designed for learning embedded programming with Micro:bit using MakeCode.
+An educational robotic arm designed for learning embedded programming with micro:bit using MakeCode.

 mArm can be uploaded code using MakeCode.